List of Neighbours characters introduced in 2004: Jeremy Levi

+Lucia Cammeniti

-Lucia CammenitiLucia Cammeniti, played by Maria Mercedes, made her first screen appearance on 2 November 2004.
-Mercedes returned in October 2006 for an extended guest stint.
+Lucia Cammeniti, played by Maria Mercedes, made her first appearance on 2 November 2004.
+Writers for TV Week confirmed that Mercedes would continue to appear in 2005, after "a brief glimpse" at the end of 2004.
+Lucia is the "strong-willed and extremely independent mother" of Carmella Cammeniti (Natalie Blair).
+With her husband Rocco Cammeniti (Robert Forza) in prison, Lucia takes over the family businesses.
+Mercedes reprised the role in October 2006 for an extended guest stint.
 Lucia is described as a "domineering" and "interfering" mother.
-She arrives to make sure her eldest daughter, Rosetta (Natalie Saleeba), goes through with her prearranged marriage.
+She arrives to make sure her eldest daughter, Rosetta Cammeniti (Natalie Saleeba), goes through with her prearranged marriage.

 Lucia is the wife of Rocco Cammeniti (Robert Forza) and is used to getting her own way.
 When Rocco is sent to prison, Lucia takes control of the family businesses.
-She makes her daughter, Carmella (Natalie Blair), return home from school in order to take over as editor of All Her magazine.
+She makes her daughter, Carmella Cammeniti (Natalie Blair), return home from school in order to take over as editor of All Her magazine.
 Carmella reunites with Connor O'Neill (Patrick Harvey) and Lucia meets with him.
 When Lucia discovers that Connor has a daughter and that he and Carmella want to move in together, she makes a secret pact with him to challenge his worth.
 Lucia challenges him to turn $500 into $1000 overnight and to take a suitcase with sensitive information in to the family solicitor.
 Lucia tells Connor that he has passed and she backs off.